 Subject to applicable federal regulations, the County agrees to provide a deferred compensation plan that allows employees to defer compensation on a pre-tax basis through payroll deduction.
-Effective the first full pay period of the agreement or the first day of first pay period following ratification and Board approval, whichever is later, eEach new employee will be automatically enrolled in the County's Deferred Compensation program, at the rate of one percent (1%) of their pre-tax wages, unless he or she chooses to opt out or to voluntarily change deferrals to greater than or less than the default one percent (>1%) as allowed in the plan or as allowed by law.
+Each new employee will be automatically enrolled in the County's Deferred Compensation program, at the rate of one percent (1%) of their pre-tax wages, unless he or she chooses to opt out or to voluntarily change deferrals to greater than or less than the default one percent (>1%) as allowed in the plan or as allowed by law.
 The pre-tax deduction will be invested in the target fund associated with the employees' date of birth.
 All deferrals are fully vested at the time of deferrals; there will be no waiting periods for vesting rights.

-Effective May 1, 2019, all employees will be enrolled in the deferred compensation program at the rate of one percent (1%) of their pre-tax wages, unless he or she chooses to opt out or to voluntarily change deferrals to greater than or less than the default one percent (>1%) as allowed in the plan or as allowed by law.
+Effective May 1, 2019, a All employees will be enrolled in the deferred compensation program at the rate of one percent (1%) of their pre-tax wages, unless he or she chooses to opt out or to voluntarily change deferrals to greater than or less than the default one percent (>1%) as allowed in the plan or as allowed by law.
 The pre-tax deduction will be invested in the target fund associated with the employee's date of birth.
 Deferrals are fully vested at the time of deferrals; there will be no waiting period for vesting rights.